leonism/leonism/README.md

 - 👀 I’m interested in digital marketing, machine learning & data science in general.
 - 🌱 I’m currently learning JAM Stack.
 - 💞️ I’m looking to collaborate on social projects.
-- 📫 How to reach me, mentioned me over twitter @gerryleonugroho
+- 📫 How to reach me, mentioned me over twitter @gerryleonugroho.
+- ✨ Code Hailing from Jakarta, Indonesia.

 <!---
 leonism/leonism is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.